rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 NOTE: WebSQL and localStorage are HTML5-specific features that are used by certain WebKit-based browsers.
 They are not related to the Rhom database provided by RhoMobile.

 #### Network Tab
-The Network tab presents a visual display of the time required for HTTP requests made by an application.
+The Network tab **measures and displays the time required for HTTP requests** made by an application.
 Clicking on any of the resources in the left-hand pane will visually represent the delay as its headers and content are loaded and AJAX and other calls are made to remote servers.
 Data displayed when hovering over "Latency" and "Timeline" columns can be used to help optimize load-time performance.

 ![Network Tab](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/network.png)

 #### Timeline Tab
-With a visual display similar to that of the Network tab, this tool measures and displays the time required for each element of the user interface to render.
+The Timeline tool **measures and displays the rendering time of each element of the user interface**, presenting a visual display similar to that of the Network tab.
 The Timeline tab is useful for finding bottlenecks in front-end UI or DOM performance.

 More information about Timeline can be found starting at 25:10 of Zebra's [Front-End UI Optimization Webinar](https://developer.motorolasolutions.com/docs/DOC-1661).
 This one-hour video contains useful information about detecting reflows and other common problems that can bring mobile apps to a crawl.